A body that is controlled by the 2D physics engine.

 - void _integrate_forces ( Physics2DDirectBodyState state ) virtual

-Add a positioned force to the applied force and torque.
-As with apply_impulse, both the force and the offset from the body origin are in global coordinates.
+Adds a positioned force to the body.
+Both the force and the offset from the body origin are in global coordinates.

-Apply a positioned impulse (which will be affected by the body mass and shape).
-This is the equivalent of hitting a billiard ball with a cue: a force that is applied once, and only once.
+Applies a positioned impulse to the body (which will be affected by the body mass and shape).
+This is the equivalent of hitting a billiard ball with a cue: a force that is applied instantaneously.
 Both the impulse and the offset from the body origin are in global coordinates.

 - Array get_colliding_bodies ( ) const

 Returns a list of the bodies colliding with this one.
 Use contacts_reported to set the maximum number reported.
 You must also set contact_monitor to

 true.
 Note that the result of this test is not immediate after moving objects.
 For performance, list of collisions is updated once per frame and before the physics step.
 Consider using signals instead.

 Sets the body’s velocity on the given axis.
 The velocity in the given vector axis will be set as the given vector length.
 This is useful for jumping behavior.